|

 The instruction sheet is quite comprehensive and

 printed (in English) on both sides of an A-4 sheet.
+Click the

-As well as providing excellent, easily understood
+thumbnails below to view larger images: As well as providing excellent, easily understood

 construction notes, drawings of the assembly sequence and helpful